-- Students and parents are responsible for students' conduct at the bus stop, from home to the bus stop, and from the bus stop to students' home. - If students must cross a street or road to get to the bus stop on the opposite side, wait until the bus arrives and cross in front of the bus only after the stop sign on the bus is activated and only when signaled by the bus driver. - Be at the bus stop 10 minutes early, but not too early.
+- Students and parents are responsible for students' conduct at the bus stop, from home to the bus stop, and from the bus stop to students' home.
+The bus stop is an extension of the classroom, as is the school bus.
+School rules and expectations apply to students at the bus stop as if they are in the school building. - If students must cross a street or road to get to the bus stop on the opposite side, wait until the bus arrives and cross in front of the bus only after the stop sign on the bus is activated and only when signaled by the bus driver. - Be at the bus stop 10 minutes early, but not too early.
 The bus driver is responsible for the maintenance of his schedule and cannot wait for tardy pupils.
 Each student should have books in hand and be ready to board the bus by the time the driver opens the door. - Any student who leaves the school grounds while waiting for a bus to arrive will not be allowed to ride a bus home after returning to the school grounds.
-Individuals who leave the school grounds will be reported to the principal.
+Individuals who leave the school grounds will be reported to the principal. - If a student misses their bus in the morning it is dangerous to try to "meet the bus" at a later stop on the route.
+This action is prohibited and could result in serious injury or worse for students engaging in this behavior.
+If the student is late to the stop, parents/guardians should drive the student to school that day.